 Term Contracts.
 Full-time professionals employed in positions requiring certification and nurses will be employed by term contracts after they have successfully completed the probationary period.
 The terms and conditions of employment are detailed in the contract and employment policies.
 All employees will receive a copy of their contract.
-Employment policies can be accessed online or copies will be provided upon request.
+Employment policies can be accessed Online or copies will be provided upon request.

 Noncertified Professional and Administrative Employees.
-Employees in professional and administrative positions that do not require SBEC certification (such as noninstructional administrators) are employed by a Chapter 21 probationary or term contract.
+Employees in professional and administrative positions that do not require SBEC certification (such as non instructional administrators) are employed by a one-year work agreement that is not subject to the provisions for nonrenewal or termination under the Texas Education Code.